How would you layout this 16x6 bathroom

 Comments (10)

-4 years agolast modified: 4 years agoRelated Discussions
+- 5 years agolast modified: 5 years ago

 Comments (26)I'll be a contrarian.
 I would never knowingly rent a room with a shared bathroom in the hall.
 That would be a complete pass - I don't even like having to use a hallway bathroom in a sleeping situation in which I would share with friends and family because if I need to use it in the night I would have to wake up more/get more decently dressed and I hate having to shlep stuff to take a shower or perform normal grooming stuff in a bathroom.
 I don't have the horror of viewing a toilet from a bedroom that some houzzers seem to have.
 It certainly wouldn't bother me on a temporary basis.
 I have a master bath in my home and I can't remember the last time I actually shut the door.
 I don't have issues with smells or humidity but perhaps that is because my Toto washlet has a built in deodorizer AND I have an excellent Panasonic fan which runs based on ambient humidity levels.
 I don't generally even have condensation on shower doors or mirrors after exiting let along huge amounts of humidity wafting through my bedroom.
 The question really is one of economics.
 There is a cost to installing the bathroom and OP would need to decide whether they would make up the expense by having increased rent and/or renting it out more frequently.
 Certainly any prospective renter would see a picture and determine whether they wanted the ensuite with a curtain in the room or use of a bathroom in the hall.
 Also resale value is a red herring.
-At such point that OP wanted to sell it would be relatively inexpensive to convert the bathroom into a closet if having the ensuite in that room was a negative....See MoreWhich bathroom/closet layout would you choose for a master suite?
+At such point that OP wanted to sell it would be relatively inexpensive to convert the bathroom into a closet if having the ensuite in that room was a negative....See MoreHow would you lay out this bathroom?

-4 years ago
+- 5 years ago

 Related Stories